solidusjs/solidus/README.md

 - **title** - The title of the page.
 This is generally used to populate the `<title>` tag.
 - **resources** - An object of resources the page will use.
 The key is the name of the resource, and the value is the URL.
 - **preprocessor** - The path to the preprocessor to use for this page.
-Relative to
+Relative to the preprocessors directory.
 - **layout** - The path to the layout to use for this page.
 Overrides automatically defined local layouts.

 Here's a quick example of what a page configuration might look like: